sinonjs/sinon/docs/current/assertions.md

 #### `sinon.assert.callOrder(spy1, spy2, ...)`
-Passes if provided spies where called in the specified order.
+Passes if provided spies were called in the specified order.

 #### `sinon.assert.calledOn(spy, obj)`